 Nestle an outdoor living space into your hillside.
 Steps to a raised flagstone patio provide a great view of the rest of the garden.
 A trickling stream with a series of cascades creates soothing sounds for relaxation.

-Create a sweeping swath of ornamental grasses and groundcovers for a low-maintenance slope solution.
+Create a sweeping swath of shrubs groundcovers for a low-maintenance slope solution.
 Most need trimming only once per year so you can almost literally plant them and forget them.
-They're also great for low-water-use landscapes.

 Take advantage of a long slope by dividing it into different levels.
 Here, wide terraces create planting spaces for individual garden rooms on each level.
 Stone steps allow for easy access between levels.